Alli1223/HDR_Compositor/README.md

 ### Requirements

-The scripts rely on `opencv-python`, `numpy`, `Pillow` and `exiftool` being available.
+The scripts rely on `opencv-python`, `numpy`, `dearpygui` and `exiftool` being available.
 On Debian based systems you can install exiftool with `apt-get install exiftool`.